-- 5.1 A balanced capital budget approach (informed by KPA's and KFA's) will be followed to ensure that available scarce revenue sources are allocated to capital projects to achieve the strategic objectives set out in the IDP. - 5.2 This approach will mean ensure that Council will allocate a percentage of its available scarce revenue sources for the capital budget to the various infrastructure categories as depicted in the figure below.
-For the 2018/2019 financial year an estimated 10% to 15% of the available scarce revenue sources for the capital budget will be allocated to capital projects defined as operational equipment, 20 to 25% 25 to 35% to social and economical infrastructure and 70 65% 50 to 60% to basic services and Roads infrastructure.
+- 5.1 A balanced capital budget approach (informed by KPA's and KFA's) will be followed to ensure that available scarce revenue sources are allocated to capital projects to achieve the strategic objectives set out in the IDP. - 5.2 This approach will ensure that Council will allocate a percentage of its available scarce revenue sources for the capital budget to the various infrastructure categories as depicted in the figure below.
+For the financial year an estimated 15% of the available scarce revenue sources for the capital budget will be allocated to capital projects defined as operational equipment, 25 to 35% to social and economical infrastructure and 50 to 60% to basic services and Roads infrastructure.
 These percentages may be changed by Council from time to time as and when required.

 - 5.3 The infrastructure categories are defined as follows:

 - 5.3.1 Basic services and Roads infrastructure:

 - (a) Electricity main supply and networks;

 - (b) Water main supply and networks;

 - (c) Sewer main supply and networks;

 - (d) Solid waste infrastructure;

 - (e) Roads and storm water; and

 - (f) Basic services for housing opportunities.

 - 5.3.2 Social and Economical infrastructure:

-- (a) Health;

-- (b) Public safety;
+- (a) Public safety;

-- (c) Traffic control and enforcement;
+- (b) Traffic control and enforcement;

-- (d) Fire services
+- (c) Fire services

-- (e) Environment;
+- (d) Environment;

-- (f) Parks and recreation;
+- (e) Parks and recreation;

-- (g) Cemeteries
+- (f) Cemeteries

-- (h) Libraries;
+- (g) Libraries;

-- (i) Clinics;

-- (j) Sport and recreation facilities;
+- (h) Sport and recreation facilities;

-- (k) Arts and culture;
+- (i) Arts and culture;

-- (I) New urban development;
+- (j) New urban development;

-- (m) Business development;
+- (k) Business development;

-- (n) Industrial development;
+- (I) Industrial development;

-- (o) Community Development;
+- (m) Community Development;

-- (p) Any development that will help grow the local economy and that will create jobs;
+- (n) Any development that will help grow the local economy and that will create jobs; and

-- (q) Labour intensive capital projects; and

-- (r) Etcetera.
+- (o) Etcetera.

 - 5.3.3 Operational Equipment

 - (a) Vehicles, plant and equipment;

 - (b) Computer hardware and software;

 - (c) Communication networks;

 - (d) Office furniture and equipment;

 - (e) Machinery, tools and equipment;

 - (f) Municipal office buildings; and

 - (g) Etcetera.

-- 5.4 Any uncertainty about the infrastructure category under which classification a capital asset investment to be made will fall under will be for the sole discretion of the Municipal City Manager who also chairs the IDP Steering Committee Budget Assessment Team
+- 5.4 Any uncertainty about the infrastructure category under which classification a capital asset investment to be made will fall under will be for the sole discretion of the City Manager who also chairs the Budget Assessment Team.